 Like MBA degrees, MPA degrees tend to be more focused on administrative issues & decision-making.
 MPP degrees may have more hands-on courses in analytics and program planning.

 Remember, too, that you have the option to pursue a dual degree or a data science degree and customize it to your needs.
-For example, Stanford’s Master of Science & Engineering (MS&E) allows you to choose tracks in computational social science, decision and risk analysis, energy & environment, or health systems modeling.
+For example, Stanford’s Master of Science in Management Science and Engineering (MS&E) allows you to choose tracks in computational social science, decision and risk analysis, energy & environment, or health systems modeling.
 All of these have direct applications to public policy.

 Public Policy Analytics Specialties